Moddable-OpenSource/moddable/documentation/devices/pico.md

 	> Note: a USB hub with power switch is very helpful here.

-	Programming mode is indicated when a disk named `RPI-RP2` appears on your desktop.
+	You will know that programming mode is active when a disk named `RPI-RP2` appears on your desktop.

 3. Build and deploy the app with `mcconfig`.